-A VEBA is a tax-free health reimbursement account funded by the 25% sick leave cash-out upon your retirement from the UW.
-As a retiree, you and your eligible dependents can use it to pay qualified health expenses after your retirement.
-It is operated under rules established in the Internal Revenue Code (IRC).
+A VEBA is a tax-free health reimbursement account which can continue year over year (unlike a Flexible Spending Account).
+A VEBA can be used by you and your eligible dependents to reimburse for qualified health expenses after your retirement.
+VEBA is authorized by the Washington State Legislature, with contracts overseen by the State of Washington Health Care Authority, and is operated under rules established in the Internal Revenue Code (IRC).

 Generally, dependents must satisfy the definition of Qualifying Child or Qualifying Relative as of the end of the calendar year in which expenses were incurred to be eligible for benefits under your VEBA plan.
 These requirements are defined by Internal Revenue Code § 152 and summarized below:

 Deposits to a VEBA are exempt from federal income and FICA.
 This is the primary benefit of a VEBA account.
 No additional deposits can be made by the individual.
 The election of investment options can be made to impact the growth of the account.
 However it is possible to lose principle.
 See below for additional details.

 A VEBA is set up to reimburse for healthcare expenses.
 Its primary benefit is the tax savings on the initial deposit of funds into the account.
 Many individuals withdraw their VEBA funds very quickly to cover medical expenses.
 Others may wish to save the account for future use, and invest for long term growth.
 Investment options available within the VEBA should not be considered in the same light as investment options for traditional retirement accounts.

 Because a VEBA Trust is ultimately a payer of claims, the plan fees may be higher and are more complex than a traditional retirement account.
 Plan fees are:

 Plan expenses include: claims processing, customer service account administration, printing, postage, legal, consulting, local servicing, auditing, etc.